ycheng22/CodeMaze-ASP.NET-Core-Series/Readme.md

 ## Chapter 14: Asynchronous Code

 - `async` keywoard is to enable the `await` within the method
 - `await` performs an asynchronous wait on its argument.
 If a method needs time to finish, the `await` keyword will pause the method execution and return an incomplete task.
+The `await` keyword does three things:
+  - It helps us extract the result from the async operation – we already learned about that
+  - Validates the success of the operation
+  - Provides the Continuation for executing the rest of the code in the async method
 - `Task` represents an execution of the asynchronous method and not the result.
 The `Task` has several properties that indicate whether the operation was completed successfully or not (`Status, IsCompleted, IsCanceled, IsFaulted`).
 With these properties, we can track the flow of our async operations.
 This is also called TAP (Task-based Asynchronous Pattern).
 - In asynchronous programming, we have three return tyeps: